 The XNA was adopted for managing the 3D environment.
-According Pathak and Joshi (2009), XNA is an excellent framework for developing 3D applications.
+According Pathak and Joshi (2009), XNA is an excellent framework for developing applications 3D.
 It is based on Microsoft.
-NET Framework and supports coding in C# (C-Sharp) and Visual Studio 2010 development environment.
+NET Framework and supports coding in C# (C-Sharp) and the development environment Visual Studio 2010.